Battery Life Guide: How to Maximize Battery Performance and Safety

 Moreover, lithium batteries can undergo a phenomenon known as self-discharge, which means they lose charge even when not in use.
 This self-discharge rate is relatively low compared to other battery types, but it still contributes to the overall decline in battery health over time.

 In summary, while lithium batteries are robust and can last for years, neglecting their storage conditions can lead to premature aging.
-To maximize battery shelf life, always store them in optimal conditions and check their charge periodically.
+To maximize battery lifespan, always store them in optimal conditions and check their charge periodically.

 Conclusion